filmil/bazel-ebook/README.md

    may be OK for you to the extent that you trust me to provide you with the software that I tell you I'm providing.

-   In case this doesn't fulfill your trust critera, you are of course free to fork this repository, and use your own buildenv, since all the recipes are there.
+   In case this doesn't fulfill your trust criteria, you are of course free to fork this repository, and use your own buildenv, since all the recipes are there.